satyapriyag/pillreminder/README.md

 ![](https://travis-ci.org/satyapriyag/pillreminder.svg?branch=master)
 # Pill Reminder

-A webapp to remind the users to take medicines through email.
+A webapp to remind the users to take medicines through email.It has both admin and user level logins.
+An admin can manage categories, pills and alternative pills.
+A user can view these pills and set alarms as he wishes to get reminders.

 ## Documentation
 * [Requirement Doc](https://drive.google.com/file/d/0ByDns1hpfrJjYmt0NmlOZ2ltNWM/view?usp=sharing)